-Our clocks spring forward on Sunday, March 8th, and for most of us this means losing an hour of sleep.
-This is a big deal.
+Our clocks spring forward on Sunday, March 8th, and for most of us, this means losing an hour of sleep.
+This is a big deal even if we are getting our hours of sleep on Nollapelli's soft sheets.
 Last November we talked about how to get your sleep back on track when gaining an hour.
 This Daylight Savings is all about being proactive.

 According to our friends at the National Sleep Foundation, “giving up just one hour of shuteye can negatively impact how you feel and function during the day, perhaps even compromising your alertness and reaction time while driving.”
 This is especially true for those of us who are already sleep-deprived, which, if we are honest, is most of us.